1. Data quality

 Due diligence is time-consuming and may take 60-90 days and sometimes up to 100 days post-closing for several reasons:

 - Decentralization.
 Traditional due diligence processes don’t have centralized data storage.
-Collaborators usually work with files locally and exchange them via email.
+Collaborators usually work with files locally and exchange them via email, leading to a fragmented workflow.

 - Coordination challenges.
-Decentralized dreams are challenging to align and collaborate with.
-That is why DD workstreams often miss critical interdependencies.
+Decentralized teams are challenging to align and collaborate with.
+That is why DD workstreams often miss critical interdependencies, delaying the identification of key risks and opportunities.

 3. Cultural clashes